Apostille versus full legalization of government documents

 For a document issued by a government to be used in a different country, that document needs to be validated.
 You might think “It was issued by the government.
 It’s already valid.”
 Unfortunately, this is not the case.

 Based on international conventions, any government-issued document requires additional validation (usually an apostille and sometimes legalization) to be used abroad with foreign governments.

 So, what are some examples?

-- Perhaps you are applying for residence in Croatia and need to provide a copy of your birth certificate from your home country.
+- Perhaps you are applying for residence in Croatia and must provide a copy of your birth certificate from your home country.
 That needs to be validated.

 - Maybe you’re applying for citizenship and need to provide your marriage certificate from a foreign country.
 That needs to be validated.

-- Or let’s say you had your name changed in one country and need to prove it in another country.
+- You had your name changed in one country and need to prove it in another country.
 That document would also need to be validated.

 - How to get an apostille